Indiana vs. Kent State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +70000

-- Kent State's chances of winning the national championship, based on its odds, are 0.1%.
+- Kent State has a 0.1% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.